Oreja gelatinosa

 The surface is smooth and slightly shiny, with a firm, cartilaginous consistency.
 Under the microscope, its spores are broadly ellipsoid and finely ornamented with spines, a characteristic feature of the species.
 While not commonly harvested, G. vitellinum has been reported as edible in some regions when properly cooked.
 They appear in autumn to winter.

-DISCLAIMER: Consume at your own risk all plants marked as "edible"!
-We are not reliable in case of sickness or death upon consumption of plants.
+DISCLAIMER: Consume at your own risk all plants marked as edible!
+We are not responsible for sickness or adverse effects from consumption.
+Consult experts before consumption.